akshay-since1987/Alpha-Zulu-Build/README.md

 We would soon be adding support for a few more templating engines like **Handlebar, Jade, Mustache and Underscore**.
 Please stay tuned

-*PS: We are using smarty templating here.
+**PS: We are using smarty templating here.
 At the moment no other templating is supported (Although many are in the future scope).
 To make changes please change in the settings.json ..
 Please!!
-Please!! be careful while doing a change in settings *
+Please!! be careful while doing a change in settings.**